Tamale Trail: A One-of-a- Kind Culinary & Historical Trail in Mississippi - NewsBreak

 On the Tamale Trail in Indianola: Pea Soup’s Lott-A-Freeze, 809 U.S. Highway 82, and Lost Pizza, 807 U.S. Highway 82.

-The post Tamale Trail: A One-of-a- Kind Culinary & Historical Trail in Mississippi appeared first on Cheatham County Source .
+The post Tamale Trail: A One-of-a- Kind Culinary & Historical Trail in Mississippi appeared first on Wilson County Source .

 Comments / 0